OpenKH/OpenKh/docs/ddd/file/lboard.md

 ### Reward

 Index of the reward given by the node.
-It is indexed off the table of commands for that dream eater, although the table doesn't appear to be in the same order is displayed in game.
+The rewards are stored in [lbt_list](./lbt_list.md).

 For Item Checkpoint nodes, this is the number of items required for the checkpoint.

 ### Unknown 4

-Related to secret nodes somehow
+Related to Red Secret nodes somehow

 Some example nodes